-The management of this topic is addressed in the "Management of topics for IT" of this standard as part of the "IT organization and governance" structure.
-The requirements regarding specific roles, responsibilities and accountability for data governance & ethics are to be defined in this IT topic data governance & ethics as a result of the disclosure "MGT-1.1: IT organization and governance".
+The governance of this topic is addressed in the "Governance of topics for IT" of this standard as part of the "IT organization and governance" structure.
+The requirements regarding specific roles, responsibilities and accountability for governance of data & AI are to be defined in this IT topic data & AI as a result of the disclosure "GOV-1.1: IT organization and governance".

-In the context of this standard the generic aspects for IT organization and governance are described at the level of the "Management of IT topics".
-The reporting organization can decide to describe the topic specific aspects of "IT Organization and governance" in the paragraph about "Management of IT topics" or can describe this at the IT topic data governance & ethics.
+In the context of this standard the generic aspects for IT organization and governance are described at the level of the "Governance of IT topics".
+The reporting organization can decide to describe the topic specific aspects of "IT Organization and governance" in the paragraph about "Governance of IT topics" or can describe this at the IT topic data & AI.

 The IT risk management as part of the enterprise risk management covers the specific risks involved with this topic.
-For data governance & ethics the disclosures and requirements have been determined under the assumption that generic IT risk management attributes are addressed in the "IT Risk management".
-Although the conditions for the risk management for data governance & ethics are set by "IT Risk management" and fulfilled, it is also important that the monitoring of the data governance & ethics provides risk relevant information to the "IT Risk management" processes as well.
-This is part of the Topic description of data governance & ethics.
+For data & AI the disclosures and requirements have been determined under the assumption that generic IT risk management attributes are addressed in the "IT Risk management".
+Although the conditions for the risk management for data & AI are set by "IT Risk management" and fulfilled, it is also important that the monitoring of the data & AI provides risk relevant information to the "IT Risk management" processes as well.
+This is part of the Topic description of data & AI.

-A separate scope paragraph, should describe how the scope of data governance & ethics is included in this report on the management of IT.
-It is recommended to report on the data governance and ethics of the reporting organization rather than limit it to the IT responsibilities.
-The scope paragraph should include clarification that the report on the management of IT covers the past year and the current year.
+A separate scope paragraph, should describe how the scope of data & AI is included in this report on the governance of IT.
+It is recommended to report on the data &AI of the reporting organization rather than limit it to the IT responsibilities.
+The scope paragraph should include clarification that the report on the governance of IT covers the past year and the current year.

-For data governance & ethics the following aspects are important to address for each aspect and the interrelationship between the aspects to build, operate and maintain a resilient data governance & ethics system:
+For data & AI the following aspects are important to address for each aspect and the interrelationship between the aspects to build, operate and maintain a resilient data & AI system: